arvinemadi/SFND_Unscented_Kalman_Filter/README.md

 4. make
 5. ./ukf_highway

-Note that the programs that need to be written to accomplish the project are src/ukf.cpp, and src/ukf.h

-The program main.cpp has already been filled out, but feel free to modify it.
+The base and data from Udacity.
+The programs in src/ukf.cpp, and src/ukf.h have been completed.
+The program main.cpp has several visualization features that can be modified.

 <img src="media/ukf_highway.png" width="700" height="400" />